Ax8457/WriteUPs/ECW2025/AliceInTheRansomLand/README.md

 <p align="justify">This script uses administrator credentials to connect to the server (192.168.50.200) and download a second malware on the server http://susqoUh.ru:8000/.
 Then a scheduled task is registered for persistence.
 As a matter of fact, this assumes that the attacker found a way to dump admin credentials on victim's desktop machine.</p>

 ### TCP stream analysis: Sever malware download
+<p align="justify">So far the logic of the compromission is:</p>

+- The victim (192.168.50.17) opened a phishing mail and downloaded the archive attached containing the malware
+- The victim executed the malware
+- The malware executed by the victim logged onto the server (192.168.50.200) using administrator credentials, downloaded a second malware and registered a scheduled task

+<p align="justify">The TCP stream 37 shows the malware file susqoUh.exe download :</p>

 ````bash
 tshark -r chall.pcap -Y "tcp.stream eq 37"